Saudi Arabia to lift Qatar embargo, easing the Gulf crisis

 Kuwait’s foreign ministry says Saudi Arabia will lift a years-long embargo on Qatar, opening its airspace and land border in the first steps toward ending the Gulf crisis

-DUBAI, United Arab Emirates -- Saudi Arabia will open its airspace and land border to Qatar in the first step toward ending a years-long diplomatic crisis that deeply divided U.S. defense partners, frayed societal ties and tore apart a traditionally clubby alliance of Gulf states, officials said late Monday.
+AL-ULA, Saudi Arabia -- Saudi Arabia will open its airspace and land border to Qatar in the first step toward ending a years-long diplomatic crisis that deeply divided U.S. defense partners, frayed societal ties and tore apart a traditionally clubby alliance of Gulf Arab states, officials said late Monday.

 It was unclear what concessions Qatar had made or is promising to make regarding a shift in its policies.